technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

   ![](./media/image34.png)

-6. Select location as **WestUS/eastus**.
+6. Select location as **WestUS**.
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error with deployment, changing the location (like to "westus") can help, as there may be availability constraints for some of the resources.